collorg/halfORM/README.md

 >>> gaston_comments.fkeys['author'].set(gaston)
 ```

-We now want to know on which posts gaston has made at least one comment:
+To know on which posts gaston has made at least one comment, we just "call"
+the foreign key ```post```:

 ```python
 >>> the_posts = gaston_comments.fkeys['post']()